dplewis/Parse-SDK-JS/CONTRIBUTING.md

 Types must be generated using `npm run build:types` and should not be manually changed.
 These types are `.d.ts` files located in [/types](/types).

+When developing type definitions you can use `npm run watch:ts` in order to rebuild your changes upon each save.

 Use `npm run test:types` in order to run types tests against generated `.d.ts` files.

 ### Pull Requests